jplps/dot-files/README.md

 Files and/or directories with a . prepended to their name are considered "dot-files".
 The leading dot . is used as an indicator by software like bash and nautilus to not list these files normally but only when they are specifically requested like pressing Ctrl+H in explorers for example.

 Dot-files are used to store configurations for different applications but they are sometimes used otherwise.

 People tend to backup & also share their dot-files so others can boot-strap their own applications using those configuration files.
-An example of a site dedicated to sharing dot-files is http://dotfiles.org.

 ### .bash_aliases